-As shown on the attached program statistical summary, King George citizens filed 673 intake complaints through our office.
+As shown on the attached program statistical summary, King George citizens filed almost 1,000 intake complaints through our office.
 Please see the attached summary of probation/parole services provided to King George youth through the court service unit.

 Services provided include but are not limited to the following: